 - If there are contraindications for metformin, choose a different noninsulin antidiabetic, depending on patient factors.

-- Consider initial or early dual therapy with a noninsulin antidiabetic in certain patients, e.g., those with:
+- Consider early combination pharmacological therapy in select patients, e.g., those with:

 - Reevaluate treatment and treatment adherence every 3–6 months.